neumino/rethinkdbdash/README.md

-__Note__: If a query returns a cursor, the connection will not be released as long as the cursor hasn't fetch everything or has been closed.
+__Note__: If a query returns a cursor, the connection will not be released as long as the cursor hasn't fetched everything or has been closed.